-Skill-based routing is a strategy that is used to assign incoming customer requests to the most suitable support agent or group.
-In other words, the tickets will be assigned according to the skills, specialization, or status of your support reps or support group during the ticket routing process.
+Skill-based routing is a strategy for assigning incoming customer requests to the most suitable support agent or group.
+In other words, the tickets will be assigned according to the needed skills for tickets processing, specialization, or status of your support reps or support group during the ticket routing process.

 What are the benefits of skill-based routing best practices?

 1. Better agent productivity.

 With SBR, support agents can focus on the issues and questions they are most experienced in.
-It means, that as a result, agents will be able to resolve more tickets and with higher effectiveness, increasing the level of customer satisfaction and avoid manual ticket routing.
+It means, that as a result, agents will be able to resolve more tickets.
+They will work with higher effectiveness, increase the level of customer satisfaction and avoid manual ticket routing.

 2. Higher rate of first call/request resolution and shorter ticket routing path.

-If the customer with a unique problem is connected to the expert in the field, they are more likely to receive the best solution.
+If the customers with a unique problem connects to the expert in the field, they want to receive the best solution.
 Because the more expertise agent has, the better advice he/she can provide.
 So, the customer doesn’t have to ask specifying questions or explain their problem over and over again.

 3. Shorter resolution time.

-Since agents are more familiar with the problem, they are more likely to provide a helpful solution in less time in comparison to one that has minimum knowledge in that particular area.
+Since agents are more familiar with the problem, they can provide a helpful solution in less time in comparison to one that has minimum knowledge in that particular area.

 4. More flexible workflow.

-Skill-based support is that kind of feature which alone can replace a chain of complicated tools that serve approximately the same purpose.
-You simply use one single tool to route tickets to the correct agents and it’s really as easy as it is.
-And moreover, the adjustment of routing settings can’t be simpler.
+Skill-based Zendesk routing is that kind of feature which can replace a chain of complicated tools that serve approximately the same purpose.
+You simply use one single tool to route relevant tickets to the correct agents and it’s really as easy as it is.
+And moreover, the adjustment of Zendesk ticket routing settings can’t be simpler.

-Skill-based support is that kind of feature which alone can replace a chain of complicated tools that serve approximately the same purpose.
+Skill-based simple ticket routing is that kind of feature which alone can replace a chain of complicated tools that serve approximately the same purpose.

 5. Decreased expenses.